jpype-project/jpype/doc/userguide.rst

 Wrapper Classes
   These correspond to each Java class.
 Thus can be used to access static variables, static methods, cast, and construct object.
-They are used whereever a Java type would be used in the Java syntax such as creating an array or accessing the class instance.
+They are used wherever a Java type would be used in the Java syntax such as creating an array or accessing the class instance.
 These class wrappers are customized in Python to allow a direct mapping from Java concepts to Python one.
 These are all created dynamically corresponding to each Java class.
 For most of this document we will refer to these simply as a "class".
-  (`java.lang.Object`_, `java.lang.String`_, etc) Many wrapppers
+  (`java.lang.Object`_, `java.lang.String`_, etc) Many wrappers
   are customized to match Python abstract base classes ABC (`java.util.List`_, `java.util.Map`_)